 Clinical study No. 2

 The second and retrospective study, will focus on conducting susceptibility testing of multi drug-resistant gram-negative bacilli from stored patient isolates, using a mono and combination therapy (synergy testing).
 The resulting combination therapy and synergy defined in the calScreener™ will be validated in vivo in an animal model, and with international reference methodology (ISO standards) in case of single antimicrobials.
-The testing of combination treatment is the key objective of the BADGER project.
+The testing of combination treatment is the key objective of the BADGER project as it will establish calScreener as the best clinical method for antimicrobial combination testing.
 The ability to accurately determine the desired treatment combination will lead to better cures and help combat antibiotic resistance spread.

 Clinical study No. 3

-The third study will be a prospective observational study, demonstrating that calorimetry can be used as a gold standard method for AST in a clinical setting, using fresh patient samples with confirmed bloodstream infection.
+The third study will be a prospective observational study, demonstrating that calorimetry can be used as a gold standard method for both antimicrobial combination testing and antimicrobial susceptibility testing, using fresh patient samples with confirmed bloodstream infection.

 Key European Partners